lidofinance/lido-dao/e2e/test/e2e-scenario.md

 ✅Deposit 288 ETH to Lido via Lido from user3

+✅Convert some default token to cstToken

 ✅Chek that the nodeOperators keys became using

 ✅Wait for validators activation(~150 sec)

 ✅Check that the validators have been activated

-X Long tail

-X Convert some default token to ctoken

-X Deploy oracle daemons

 ✅Check that the network is producing and finalizing blocks

-X Waiting for the validator to receive a reward ~30 sec
+✅Waiting for the validator to receive a reward ~30 sec

-X Check validators data

-✅Push data to eth1

-X ctoken stay the same but is convertable to a right amount of atoken,
-      and fees are paid in right amount to the right validators

-X Report slashing, check that there is no reward and atoken balance decreases and ctoken stay the same
+✅Check that the users balances in stEthToken changed and cStEthToken

+✅Convert cstEthToken back to stEthToken

+X Reproduce penalties and check that the users balances changed correctly due to mint/burn of token

+✅Change withdrawal credentials

+✅Check that unused signing keys removed from nodeOperators due to changed withdrawal credentials

+✅Check the correctness of nodeOperator4

-✅Add nodeOperator4 and add signing keys
+✅Change nodeOperator4 name and rewardAddress

-✅Check deposit iteration limit
+✅Check deposit iteration limit(deposit more than 16 keys in one transaction)

-✅Add nodeOperator4 and add signing keys

-✅Add nodeOperator4 and add signing keys
+✅Check that the rest of buffered Ether in the pool can be submitted

+✅Check that the validators have been activated

 ✅Deactivate nodeOperator4 with currently using signing keys

-✅Push data and check that the deactivated provider balance not changed
+✅Waiting for the validator to receive a rewards and check that the deactivated provider balance not changed

+✅Check that the rewards have been split between nos1,nos2,nos3 due to nos4 was deactivated

+✅Check that the users receive appropriate amount of stEthTokens by validators rewards

 ✅Increase the staking limit for node operator

 ✅Reduce the staking limit for node operator

+✅Change withdrawal credentials.

-✅Check that the validators do not activate if there are no unused signing keys
+✅Check that unused signing keys removed from nodeOperators due to changed withdrawal credentials

-✅Check that the validators do not activate if there are no unused signing keys
+✅Check that the validators do not activate if there are no unused signing keys.

 X Test insurance (pending for the actual insurance)